svikashk/docs/guide/manage-workload.md

 ## 1. Give each team a workflow tailor-made just for them

-Once you've [created a List]({{ site.url }}{% link guide/creating-and-organizing-lists-inside-your-project.md %}) for each feature within your project and [added items]({{ site.url }}{% link guide/creating-work-items-inside-your-list.md %}) within them, you should add Boards for each team involved in helping your ship your feature.
+Once you've [created a List]({{ site.url }}{% link guide/creating-and-organizing-lists-inside-your-project.md %}) for each feature within your project and [added items]({{ site.url }}{% link guide/creating-work-items-inside-your-list.md %}) within them, you should add Boards for each team involved in helping you ship your feature.

 Building features requires teams to come together and collaborate.
+At first, its usually just the product manager, engineering manager, developers, and the designer.
+And as your feature nears completion, you'll want to bring in your QA team to ensure the feature is bug free and even your marketing team to help get the word out.

+So, how do you fit all their workflow into a single project project management tool?
+Create separate projects?
+Surely, not!
+Because then you wouldn't be able to distill all the work they've completed into meaningful information.

-Adding a Board for each team involved in building the feature will help them work just the way they want and be more productive.
+In Zepel, give each team a Board within your project.
+That way, every time your team mates work on the feature they can work just the way they want and be more productive.

 [IMG]